 Are you at or near the point of needing principal protection?
 Not everyone has the same psychology of investing, but many people start tapping the brakes on their tolerance for risk as they near retirement.
-While financial markets had some history-making moments in the 2000s, they saw never-before-swings in 2020.
+While financial markets had some history-making moments in the 2000s, they saw never-before-swings in 2020, as an example.

 Because of the economic and financial disruptions from the novel coronavirus, and resulting investor fears, the stock market had wild swings happen just in a matter of days.
 Beforehand, it had taken weeks or months to see such market volatility.

 Such uncertainty was tough for retirees and for those who are just on the cusp of retirement.
 According to Pew Research, 10,000 baby boomers reach age 65 each day.
 That is a trend that started in 2011, and that Pew expects to go on until 2029.

 In other words, this uncharted territory can have a lot at stake.
 If you are nearing retirement, you may be wondering about your own financial future.
 Perhaps you are thinking about whether you should have some principal protection for some of your retirement money?

 One figurehead, Ed Slott is regarded as “America’s IRA expert.”
 He has been called “the best source for IRA advice,” from IRA rollovers to the tax consequences of different decisions tied to your IRA.